“I am not sure what your accent is. Where are you from?”

 If English is not your first language, you’ve probably heard of statements similar to what I listed above.
 How do you react or respond to someone taking notice of your accent?

 I would say that even in the Philippines, the country I was born in and grew up from, that I did get noticed for my “accent”.
-When I spoke English there, my accent was well received.
+When I spoke English there, my accent is considered good.
 I sounded like I came from the US.
 When I moved to the US as an adult, I was considered as someone who “spoke English well” with a slight accent that makes people wonder and ask about my origins.

 In the past 10 years, navigating life in the US away from my family, I have learned and I am continuously learning to adapt and respond to different scenarios I face.
 One of them is about my accent.
 I have to talk, a lot.
 I have to talk to communicate with colleagues, friends, partners, clients, strangers, everybody.